Deal to buy tickets leads to chokehold robbery on UES

 UPPER EAST SIDE, Manhattan (WABC) --There is new video of a violent robbery in Manhattan.

-Police say a woman agreed to meet up with the 21-year-old victim on East 92nd Street at 1st Avenue on the Upper East Side to buy tickets to an event.
+Police say a woman agreed to meet up with the 21-year-old victim on East 92nd Street at First Avenue on the Upper East Side to buy tickets to an event.

 While they were talking, a man came up behind the victim and placed him in a chokehold.